Swanley: Hospitals

 The Kettlewell stood on the site of Asda's car park and was for poor patients from London who needed to recuperate after major surgery.
-The Parkwood hospital was similarly used and White Oak was originally for children with eye diseases.
+The Parkwood Hospital was similarly used and White Oak was originally for children with eye diseases.

-During both World war I and II, Kettlewell and Parkwood were used as military hospitals, Parkwood become part of the Sidcup Hospital for facial injuries.
+During both World War I and World War II, Kettlewell and Parkwood were used as military hospitals, and Parkwood become part of the Sidcup Hospital for facial injuries.